Marie Louise Bottineau Baldwin: Native American advocacy

-Suffrage Advocacy
+Suffrage advocacy

 Bottineau Baldwin was involved in women's suffrage efforts in North Dakota.
-In 1913, she also marched in Washington D.C. as part of the national Woman Suffrage Procession.
+In 1913, she also marched in Washington D.C., as part of the national Woman Suffrage Procession.
 Rather than creating a float in mythical tribute to Native American women, as parade organizers suggested, she chose to march as a modern indigenous woman with fellow lawyers and suffragists.
 Bottineau Baldwin also attended the Lake Mohonk Conferences in 1909, 1910, and 1912 to represent the Office of Indian Affairs.
 There, Bottineau Baldwin engaged in public policy with leaders from different communities.
-As one of the few indigenous representatives, Bottineau Baldwin helped challenge the "squaw drudge" stereotype Anglo Americans held of Native Americans.
+As one of the few indigenous representatives, Bottineau Baldwin helped challenge the "squaw drudge" stereotype Anglo-Americans held of Native Americans.
 During her time at Washington College of Law, Bottineau Baldwin became interested in the suffrage movement by actively attending conferences for the Office of Indian Affairs and engaging in "mainstream feminist conversations."

 On her graduation day, from Washington College of Law, a journalist questioned Bottineau Baldwin, asking whether she considered herself a suffragist.
-In response, she laughed at the comment and said, "Did you ever know that the Indian women were among the first suffragists and that they exercised the right of recall."
-Bottineau Baldwin prided herself in educating the public about indigenous heritage, including in relation to women rights.
+In response, she laughed at the comment and said, "Did you ever know that the Indian women were among the first suffragists and that they exercised the right of recall" Bottineau Baldwin prided herself in educating the public about indigenous heritage, including in relation to women's rights.

-Public Persona
+Public persona

 Bottineau Baldwin initially supported the assimilation of Native Americans into non-Native culture.
 However, she also heavily embraced her indigenous culture as part of her identity throughout her public engagements.
 Attending law school as the only female Native student, Bottineau Baldwin understood the importance of being understood and respected if she was to be able to be heard.
 As an attorney and employee for the Office of Indian Affairs, Bottineau Baldwin chose to submit a photo of herself in Native clothing instead of her usual modern apparel for her federal profile.
 She made a radical choice in indigenizing her federal record.
 Bottineau Baldwin actively rejected the notion of assimilation that the agency emphasized.
 The portrait encapsulates Baldwin as a woman asserting her indigenous identity while working for the federal government.
 In her public appearances, Bottineau Baldwin inspired indigenous community members as she educated the populace to move past defamatory stereotypes about Native Americans.
 From 1910 to 1912 she was invited as a formal speaker at graduation ceremonies funded by the Office of Indian Affairs.
 The Office of Indian Affairs funded her travels because they believed Bottineau Baldwin's presence as a "successful Native woman" would impress graduates.
 Bottineau Baldwin's traditional Ojibwa attire helped convey a "modern Indian identity" as she made public appearances and worked with the Society of American Indians.

 Bottineau Baldwin strategically promoted her political agenda while doing public appearances.
 She grabbed media attention because of "public fascination" with her cultural presence.